Best Ping Irons 2025: we test the clubs from golf’s most forgiving brand

 Last updated:

-Ping’s line-up is often a fraction smaller than many of the other biggest brands, but they consistently produce some of the best golf irons and are always very popular among mid- and high-handicappers.
-That’s not to say they don’t cater for better players, too, there are plenty of elite golfers and tour pros who swear Ping irons are the best fit for their game.
+Even the Best Ping Irons’ line-up is often a fraction smaller than many of the other biggest brands, but they consistently produce some of the best golf irons and are always very popular across a range of handicap-level, amateur golfers.
+That’s not to say they don’t cater for better players; there are plenty of elite golfers and tour pros who swear Ping irons are the best fit for their game.

-Many Ping iron models have a decent lifespan, particularly compared to some other brands who replace or update models every year.
-All Ping irons stay in the market for at least two years yet some stick around for many years, which is virtually unheard of in the golf industry these days.
+Many Ping iron models have a longer lifespan, too, particularly compared to some other brands that replace or update models every year.
+All Ping irons stay in the market for at least two years, yet some stick around for many years, which is virtually unheard of in the golf industry these days.
 That doesn’t mean they’re outdated, simply that Ping won’t replace a model until they truly believe its successor offers a decent improvement.

 Whether you’re an aspiring tour pro or a beginner golfer, there’s a Ping iron out there for you.
-Here’s my rundown of how to choose the best Ping irons for your game.
+Here’s our rundown of how to choose the best Ping irons for your game.

 Best Ping Irons – Jump to: